Megvii-BaseDetection/YOLOX/docs/train_custom_data.md

 ## 4. Tips for Best Training Results

-As YOLOX is an anchor-free detector with only several hyper-parameters, most of the time good results can be obtained with no changes to the models or training settings.
+As **YOLOX** is an anchor-free detector with only several hyper-parameters, most of the time good results can be obtained with no changes to the models or training settings.
 We thus always recommend you first train with all default training settings.

-If at first you don't get good results, there are steps you could consider to take to improve.
+If at first you don't get good results, there are steps you could consider to improve the model.

-**Model Selection** We provide YOLOX-Nano, YOLOX-Tiny, and YOLOX-S for mobile deployments, while YOLOX-M/L/X for cloud or high performance GPU deployments.
+**Model Selection** We provide `YOLOX-Nano`, `YOLOX-Tiny`, and `YOLOX-S` for mobile deployments, while `YOLOX-M`/`L`/`X` for cloud or high performance GPU deployments.

-If your deployment meets some trouble of compatibility. we recommand YOLOX-DarkNet53.
+If your deployment meets any compatibility issues. we recommend `YOLOX-DarkNet53`.

 **Training Configs** If your training overfits early, then you can reduce max\_epochs or decrease the base\_lr and min\_lr\_ratio in your Exp file:

 ```python
 # --------------  training config --------------------- #
     self.warmup_epochs = 5